EuroPython/website/data/pages-content/terms.md

 document).
 The Participants may be requested for such proof when picking up the ticket badge at the conference registration desk or by the Organisers during the Event.
-If eligibility cannot be proven, the ticket can be converted into a standard ticket or refunded.
+If eligibility cannot be proven, the ticket can be converted into a standard or business ticket.

 Some ticket categories only have a limited number of available tickets.
 The number of tickets is determined by the Organisers at their sole discretion.